wlesavo/playground-qbyes1cj/markdowns/welcome.md

   val &= ~((T)1 << n);
 }
 ```
-Preparing the state is described in the executed code example, although during the search we may simply turn on and off the connections needed, so that this connections will always be an an actualized state.
+Preparing the state is described in the executed code example, although during the search we may simply turn on and off the connections needed, so that this connections will always be in an actualized state.

 # Performing bit-shift BFS for finding the shortest path length